linux-lock/bpflock/docs/memory-protections.md

 It combines the several Linux features including [kernel lockdown](https://man7.org/linux/man-pages/man7/kernel_lockdown.7.html) and other LSMs to restrict unauthorized modification of the kernel image at runtime.

+After pinning the corresponding bpf program, kimglock will exit.

 **Note: restrictions and protections are still a moving target, since the Linux kernel offer multiple access entries to modify the running image, it is hard to track all of them, however they will be added as they are discovered.**

 kimglock is able to completely block or allow access from the